3 Ways to Promote Mental Health Awareness in the Workplace

 When a professional runner sprains their ankle, no one expects them to shrug it off and pretend that it’s nothing.
-They’re expected to rest, to heal, to get to 100% before they get back out on the track.
+They’re expected to rest, heal, and get to 100% before they get back out on the track.

-This just goes to show that organisations have a long way to go when it comes to understanding mental health difficulties, or how to support employees who are struggling with them (and that’s one out of every seven employees, according to the latest studies).
+This just shows that organizations have a long way to go when it comes to understanding mental health difficulties or how to support employees1 who are struggling with them (and that’s one out of every seven employees, according to the latest studies).

 Mental health is one of those rare issues where doing the right thing for the employees aligns perfectly with what’s good for the bottom line.
 Companies have a strong financial incentive to address the mental health epidemic in the workplace, and here are the numbers that back that up:

-- 47% of people claim work is the most stressful part of their day — this is in part fuelled by work environments that are dismissive of mental health issues, or that don’t have a system of support in place.
+- Almost 50% of employees claim work is the most stressful part of their day — this is in part fuelled by work environments that are dismissive of mental health issues or that don’t have a system of support in place.

-- Depression costs companies $31 billion annually — on average, depressed employees lose 27 workdays per year, and depression costs companies more than arthritis, back and neck pain, obesity, and anxiety combined.
+- Depression costs companies $31 billion annually — on average, depressed employees lose an incredible number of workdays per year, and depression costs companies more than arthritis, back and neck pain, obesity, and anxiety combined.

-- Globally, poor mental health results in $1 trillion in lost productivity - this is more than productivity losses contributed to miscommunication and absenteeism combined.
+- Globally, poor mental health results in $1 trillion in lost productivity3 — this is more than productivity losses contributed to miscommunication and absenteeism combined.

-Although not classified as a medical condition but rather as an occupational phenomenon, burn-out is something that can’t be skipped over when discussing workplace mental health, (or employee engagement in general).
+Although not classified as a medical condition but rather as an occupational phenomenon, burnout can’t be overlooked when discussing workplace mental health.

-Burn-out is a bigger issue for companies than diagnosable mental health conditions - according to Gallup, 23% of employees report feeling burnout at work very often or always, and 44% report feeling it sometimes.
+Burn-out is a more significant issue for companies than diagnosable mental health conditions4 — 23% of employees report feeling burnout at work very often or always, and 44% report feeling it sometimes.

 Managing burn-out is extremely important because a) it results in lower productivity and loss of revenue, and b) it can trigger more serious health conditions, such as anxiety or depression.

-Most organisations are now treating this syndrome as if it actually is a mental health problem.
-Since it has a detrimental impact on engagement levels, it makes sense for companies to help employees manage burn-out before it spins out of control and evolves into something that’s more difficult (and more expensive) to deal with.
+Most organizations are now treating this syndrome as if it actually is a mental health problem.
+Since it has a detrimental impact on engagement levels, it makes sense for companies to help employees manage burn-out before it spins out of control and evolves into something that’s more difficult to deal with.

 These numbers may look intimidating, but there’s hope for savvy businesses yet.

-Those companies that focus on supporting their employees through difficult mental health patches come out on top.
+Companies that focus on supporting their employees through difficult mental health patches come out on top.
 For every $1 invested in mental health awareness, they get $4 back through improved health and productivity.
-Also, 80% of employees who are treated for mental illness report increased levels of work efficacy and satisfaction.

-If you want to work on mental health awareness inside your organisation, the first thing that you need to realise is that these types of conversations are profoundly affected by company culture.
+If you want to work on mental health awareness inside your organization, the first thing that you need to realize is that these types of conversations are profoundly affected by company culture.

 No matter how robust your mental health benefits are, nothing will change if employees are too afraid or too ashamed to take advantage of them.
-Changing these attitudes requires a top-down approach that costs close to nothing, but asks of managers to be more involved and to lead by example.
+Changing these attitudes requires a top-down approach that costs close to nothing but asks managers to be more involved and lead by example.

-Our research found that, when it comes to mental health, employees need a more accepting and open culture, additional training, and a personal approach.
-Here are three things that you can implement today that will be immensely valuable to employees who are struggling with mental health problems.
+Our research found that employees need a more accepting and open culture, additional training, and a personal approach when it comes to mental health.
+So, how can you help employees who are struggling with mental health problems?

-Even in close-knit work environments, employees are often terrified if they need to discuss their mental health challenges.
+Even in close-knit work environments, employees are often terrified to discuss their mental health challenges.
 However, this changes when their seniors lead by example.
-When executive team members, managers and even the CEO all start openly talking about mental health issues, it breaks down barriers and reduces the stigma.
+When executive team members, managers, and even the CEO all start openly talking about mental health issues, it breaks down barriers and reduces the stigma.

-Here are some things that you’ll want to consider implementing in your organisation:
+Here are some things that you’ll want to consider implementing in your organization:

-- Publicise your company’s commitment to mental well-being - use your company’s training materials, social media posts, and PR to talk about what you’re doing to support mental health awareness initiatives.
-Clearly outline policies and benefits that deal with mental health issues, and tell employees who they can talk to if they’re struggling.
+- Publicize your company’s commitment to mental wellbeing — use your company’s training materials and social media posts to talk about what you’re doing to support mental health awareness initiatives.
+Then promote the initiatives in place your employees can take advantage of.

-- Ask executives to share their experiences openly — every single one of us has a poor mental health story, including top managers and CEOs.
-Ask those top-performing people in your organisation to share their stories publicly so that your line employees know they’re not alone, and to encourage them to ask for help if they need it.
+- Ask executives to share their experiences openly — every one of us has a poor mental health story, including top managers and CEOs.
+Ask those top-performing people in your organization to share their stories publicly so that your line employees know they’re not alone and to encourage them to ask for help if they need it.

 - Empower mental health champions — you probably have employees in your company who are not afraid to speak up about their struggles.
 Shine a spotlight on them and, if they’re willing, ask them to share their stories both internally and externally.

-The goal here is to normalise mental health conversations.
-When it becomes perfectly normal for employees to say that they have a bad mental health day and need support — and get that support - then you can say that the company is truly focused on employee wellbeing.
+The goal here is to normalize mental health conversations.
+When it becomes perfectly normal for employees to say that they have a bad mental health day and need support — and get that support — you can say that the company is genuinely focused on employee wellbeing.

 In recent years, employees have been more ready to take sick days due to mental health issues.
-However, most are still uncomfortable to say that they’re staying home to focus on their mental wellbeing.
+However, most are still uncomfortable saying that they’re staying home to focus on their mental wellbeing.

 To avoid this, make sure that you communicate in no uncertain terms that taking mental health sick days as needed is valid and important.
-Encourage employees to tell their colleagues about the reason they’re staying home because that helps to decrease the stigma.
-The CEO of Olark, Ben Congleton, did a great job of this recently by responding to an employee’s automated email and thanking them for loudly and unapologetically reminding everyone just how important mental health in the workplace is.
+Encourage employees to tell their colleagues about the reason they’re staying home because that helps normalize mental health issues.

 In addition to shining a spotlight on mental health issues and providing a safe space for employees to talk about them, your most important job is educating managers on the subject.

-- Mental health workshops - group or one-on-one training with mental health professionals will give managers insight into the most common symptoms, as well as the tools to deal with them.
+Mental health workshops, group or one-on-one training with mental health professionals can be a great help for managers to gain insight into the most common symptoms and the tools to deal with them.

-This includes providing them with the support they need to overcome mental health challenges, and reducing the systematic stigma that prevents them from asking for help.
+This includes providing them with the support they need to overcome mental health challenges and reduce the stigma that prevents them from asking for help.